 Watched a couple of Steven Soderbergh movies tonight to which I love the soundtracks - Ocean’s Eleven and Out Of Sight - both provided by David Holmes.

-Of course, where the multi-channel system comes into its own is being able to place sound effects around the room, and being able to reach genuine sub bass levels due to a dedicated subwoofer.
-This is the sort of system well worth investing in if you’re into big blockbusters and Marvel/DC movies in particular.
-It’s fun.
+Of course, where the multi-channel system comes into its own is being able to place sound effects around the room, and being able to reach genuine sub bass levels using a dedicated subwoofer (which could still be added to a two-channel system).
+A multi-channel system is well worth investing in if you’re into big blockbusters and Marvel/DC movies in particular that throw sound around the room to divert your attention away from the lack of storyline or bad acting - but it’s fun.
 It makes movies enjoyable and more cinema-like.

-It is with experience of both types of systems, and having heard and installed a lot of these systems over the last 30 years, that the little audio company‘s approach to helping you get the best system for you, and the best quality system for your money is based.
-Later in the year we will have numerous “packaged” set ups like this that synergistically work extremely well, and offer exceptional value for money, and some will be pretty discrete, or as discrete as you’d like them to be.
+It is with extensive experience of both types of systems, and having heard and installed a lot of these systems over the last 30 years or more, that the little audio company‘s approach to helping you get the best system for you, and the best quality system for your money is based.
+In the near future we will have numerous “packaged” set ups like this that synergistically work extremely well, and offer exceptional value for money in comparison to full surround set ups.
+Some will be pretty discrete, or as discrete as you’d like them to be.

 So, time to reveal the loudspeakers I’ve been listening to:

 The Nico EVOlution are the sole standmount model in a range of hand made loudspeakers by the Memphis Tennessee based loudspeaker manufacturer.

 I have to say, when these go tomorrow, I’m really going to miss them.
 And based on these, I’m really looking forward to hearing the floorstanding Emma EVOlution and Oso models!
 Do look out for the brand, as you’ll be hearing a lot more about it now that it has official UK distribution by Auden Dustribution